-How to Create an Influencer-friendly Website
+How to create an influencer-friendly website

 - Create an influencer/ambassador sign-up page.
 As your brand grows, you will have many influencers reaching out to you for a chance to join your influencer community.
 You can create an informational sign-up page to facilitate these requests.

 - Use landing pages for every special event or promotion.
 Virtual events, contests, and promotions are just a few things that ought to be featured on a separate page of your website.
-This technique helps you centralize your information and helps social media users share the special event with their followers.
+This technique helps you centralize your information and allows social media users to share the special event with their followers.

 - Feature influencer content as much as possible.
 Influencers will often produce better product images and videos than you can create yourself.
-Additionally, repurposed influencer content saves you production costs.
+Additionally, repurposed influencer content saves you on production costs.
 Lastly, influencers will be flattered that you would feature their content on your website.
 As a disclaimer, make sure that you have the rights to influencer content before you use it on your website.